gravitee-io/issues/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Given '...'
 Then '...'
 When '...'
 - [ ] Given '...'
 Then '...'
 When '...'

+- [ ] Jest test for acceptance criteria

 ## :warning: Potential impacts

 ***Which other features may be impacted by this fix.
 This could be populated after fix***